advaywelling/simt-fsim/README.md

 # How it works
+Most of it is just implementing how waves execute threads in lockstep.
 The interesting part is figuring out where diverged lanes come back together.

 When a branch splits the wave, some lanes go one way and some go the other.
 You have to run